Dear Community Members,

 Despite significant demand for vascular grafts for clinical procedures such as coronary bypass surgery, the manufacture of synthetic blood vessels has proved to be problematic.
 Due to a tendency to cause thrombosis an

 There’s no denying that 3D printing has had a major impact on the healthcare industry, but it’s not just people who are benefiting.

 3D printing is already helping veterinarians make major improvements in the healthcare treatment of our furry friends.

 3D Printing Is Improving Animal Diagnosis

-3D printing began as an expensive technology that only the top industries could make use of, but it’s quickly evolved into an affordable tool for a wide variety of applications, and in some cases, a household commodity.
+3D printing began as an expensive technology that only the top industries could make use of, but it’s quickly evolved into an affordable tool for a wide variety of applications, and in some case

 Engineers at the University of California, San Diego led a team in developing life-like liver tissue with the help of 3D printing.